ayrat555/ayrat555.github.io/_posts/2018-06-17-message-calls-in-ethereum.md

 08. `v` - value to be be transferred from sender to recipient
 09. `v with overline`  - value used in the call's execution context
 10. `d` - input data of the call
-11. `e` - present depth of the message-call stack
+11. `e` - present depth of the message call stack
 12. `w` - the permission to make modifications to the state

 **Output values:**